khongten001/tidykit-fp/docs/TidyKit.Logger.md

 `TidyKit.Logger` is a lightweight, flexible logging component for Free Pascal applications.
 It provides formatted log messages with timestamps, log levels, and multiple output destinations including console and file-based logging.

+## Target Audience

+TidyKit.Logger is designed for:

+- **Pascal developers** seeking a modern, straightforward logging solution
+- **Developers who value simplicity** but need powerful logging capabilities
+- **Applications ranging from small tools to complex systems**

+You can expect:
+- Easy setup with minimal code (one-line initialization for common scenarios)
+- Flexible output options (console, files, or custom sinks)
+- Both basic and advanced features in a consistent API

+You won't find:
+- Complex hierarchical logger trees (like in Python's logging)
+- Overwhelming configuration options
+- Thread-focused optimizations (though basic thread safety is included)

 ## Quick Start Guide

 This step-by-step guide will help you get started with TidyKit.Logger: